OctopusDeploy/blog/blog/2020-10/100x-faster-db-deploys/index.md

  - Database Deployments
 ---
 [toc]

 ## The problem: Tightly coupled systems

 One question I’m often asked is whether all the databases on a server should go into one repo/Octopus Deploy project, or if they should go into separate repos/projects.
 Another related question is whether the DB and application should go into the same repo/project or not.
 These questions don’t have simple answers.
 As a consultant, I begin my response with “it depends”.

-Next I’ll ask whether they use a distributed source control system (git) or a centralised source control system (TFS, SVN etc).
+Next I’ll ask whether they use a distributed source control system (git) or a centralized source control system (TFS, SVN etc).
 It’s important to understand this so that I can calibrate my answer.
-(Git is generally better suited to many small repos than a giant monolith, but the same cannot be said for many centralised source control systems.)
+(Git is generally better suited to many small repos than a giant monolith, but the same cannot be said for many centralized source control systems.)

 Then I’ll ask the more important question: “How tightly coupled are the databases/applications?”
 If they ask for clarification I’ll ask questions like: